 When DCP first began planning, we had proposed to return to in-person instruction occurring for 50% of students on each day in standard academic scheduling.
 Through the process of negotiations with SBEU, we arrived at a different model which provides in-person support and instruction through the advisory/CCR course for the first semester in a phased in model that will include no more than 25% of students coming to campus each day.
 For (65%) of families opting to return to in person learning, this was a decision that aligned with their comfort level.
-For 35% of families opting to return to in person learning, this is not a sufficient amount of in person learning and they wished for more.
+For 35% of families opting to return to in person learning and they wished for more.

-Additionally, while families explicitly stated a high level of trust in DCP to implement sound safety procedures to protect their children's health, many expressed concerns that students would not follow those protocols well.
+Additionally, while families explicitly stated a high level of trust in DCP to implement sound safety procedures to protect their children's health, many expressed concern that students would not follow those protocols well.
 In response, DCP increased the duration of Phase 1 to include multiple opportunities to practice procedures in very small settings to increase student's abilities to meet expectations and implemented an inspection procedure between Phases 2 and 3 to address parent concerns.